cntehang/best-practices/vue/vue-setup-sample.md

 In the above code, we map the `getProducts` getter meethod to a local computed property with a name `products`.

 ## 6. Get Products Using a REST Request

+### 6.1.
+Read Environment Variables
-We changed `config/dev.env.js` as the following to read CTP project key and access token from the enviornment variables.
+Change `config/dev.env.js` as the following to read CTP project key and access token from the enviornment variables.
 The `ACCESS_TOKEN` should have thhe `view_products` scope.

 ```js
 var merge = require('webpack-merge')